blimpan/DD2480-SWEF/README.md

 If you would like to understand how the code works, please check out [Code Documentation](./CodeDocumentation.md)

+## Java Requirements

+This program requires Java 21 lts (tested on 21.0.1 and 21.0.5)

+## How to Run and Build?

+1. Clone the repository
+2. Go to the source directory by typing
+    `cd src/`
+   in the terminal
+4. Compile and run the main file using command
+    `javac Main.java; java Main`

+If you would like to test it with your own parameters, just edit the `Main`
+1. `var pointCoordinates`: the data points (line 13)
+2. `var decideLCM`: the Logical Connecting Matrix (line 19)
+3. `var decidePUV`: the Preliminary Unlocking Matrix (line 38)
+4. `getLaunchParameters()` : the parameters for the Launch Interceptor (line78)

+**Disclaimer: The code execution may produce non-ASCII characters in the output**

 ## Statement of Contributions

 ### Project Title: Launch Interceptor